molgenis/vip-annotate/src/main/resources/README_GFF3.txt

 chromosome
    The chromosome of the record, if one is assigned.
-Note some scaffolds may be assigned to a specific chromosome even if they are not part of a single record for that chromosome ("unlocalized scaffolds").
+Note some scaffolds may be assigned to a specific chromosome even if they are not fragment of a single record for that chromosome ("unlocalized scaffolds").

 Is_circular